jimyang2008/poker/notes/principle.md

 For example, you can push all-in for a pair of 77 or AKo with 20+ BB.
 But you cannot call all-in for the same hand.

-## Bet with polarized range, check with linear range
+## Bet with mixed polarized range, check with linear range

 * Bet with strong hand or weak hand but has great potential(backdoor draw)
 * Check with medium hand for show down